C-Otto/rebalance-lnd/README.md

 rebalance:
   Rebalance a channel.
 You need to specify at least the 'to' channel (-t).

-  -f FROMCHAN, --fromchan FROMCHAN
+  -f CHANNEL, --from CHANNEL
-                        channel id for the outgoing channel (which will be emptied)
+                        public key identifying the outgoing channel (which will be emptied)
-  -t TOCHAN, --tochan TOCHAN
+  -t CHANNEL, --to CHANNEL
-                        channel id for the incoming channel (which will be filled) amount                amount of the rebalance, in satoshis.
+                        public key identifying the incoming channel (which will be filled) amount                Amount of the rebalance, in satoshis.
 If not specified,the amount computed for a perfect rebalance will be used (up to the maximum of 4,294,967 satoshis)
 ```